 The NT group type is represented in the tree by the NT icon

+📲 .
 This branch will only display if authentication is enabled.
-Using the tree menu, the global administrator adds and maintains NT domains and profiles of NT groups and members within the domain.
+Using the tree menu, the global administrator adds and maintains NT domains and assigns designated group administrators (Sub Admins) access to entities (nodes) within that domain.